Vietnam.vn - Nền tảng quảng bá Việt Nam

 Enhancing the role of female leaders towards sustainable development in Vietnam photo 2

-The 10-month “Women in Leadership Journey” is funded by the Australian Government and implemented by the Vietnam-Australia Centre in collaboration with Curtin University and the Centre for Gender and Women’s Leadership (GeLEAD) at the Ho Chi Minh National Academy of Politics.
+The 10-month “Women in Leadership Journey” is funded by the Australian Government and implemented by the Vietnam-Australia Centre in collaboration with Curtin University and the Centre for Gender and Women’s Leadership (GeLEAD) of the Ho Chi Minh National Academy of Politics.
 The course contributes to the realization of Australia and Vietnam’s commitment to education cooperation, one of the pillars of the Comprehensive Strategic Partnership.

-The Vietnam-Australia Centre (VAC) is a joint initiative of the governments of Vietnam and Australia, providing training, capacity building and research activities, bringing together Australian and Vietnamese experts to support Vietnam's future leadership in addressing national, regional and international challenges.
+The Vietnam-Australia Centre (VAC) is a joint initiative of the governments of Vietnam and Australia, providing training, capacity building and research activities, bringing together Australian and Vietnamese experts to support Vietnam's future leadership role in addressing national, regional and international challenges.

 Source: https://nhandan.vn/nang-cao-vai-tro-cua-lanh-dao-nu-huong-toi-su-phat-trien-ben-vung-tai-viet-nam-post822103.html